-Have you made a new year’s resolution for the coming year?
+Have you made a new year’s resolution for 2020?

-Many of us are afraid to make resolutions because we’ve failed too many times.
+Many of us are afraid to make resolutions because we have failed too many times.

 According to the Journal of Clinical Psychology (University of Scranton), 45% of Americans make resolutions – only 8% achieve them.

-If your desire is to make a resolution to know God better – but you’re afraid of failure – let me introduce you to a centuries-old practice full of promise that’s flexible and forgiving.
+If your desire is to make a resolution to know God better – but you are afraid of failure – let me introduce you to a centuries-old practice full of promise that’s flexible and forgiving.

 The beginning of a new year is a great time to take stock and take action.

 January is named after Janus, the ancient Roman god of doorways or thresholds.
 As shown in the accompanying photo, it is depicted by two faces: an older one looking back; a younger one looking forward.